-The new standard is effective for annual periods beginning on or after January 1, 2019.
-Entities may early adopt IFRS 16 but only if they have also adopted IFRS 15, Revenue from Contracts with Customers.
-When adopting IFRS 16, an entity is permitted to use either a full retrospective or a modified retrospective approach, with options to use certain transition reliefs.
-The Group is currently assessing the impact of the new standard on its consolidated financial statements.
+Entities may early adopt PFRS 16 but only if they have also adopted PFRS 15.
+When adopting PFRS 16, an entity is permitted to use either a full retrospective or a modified retrospective approach, with options to use certain transition reliefs.
+The Group is currently assessing the impact of adopting PFRS 16.